 Faith comes by hearing, hearing by the word of God.
 So here’s another weapon that turns out to be God’s word.
 The only problem is, it’s isn’t enough just to read the word, memorize it, meditate on it, enjoy it, agree with it.

-We have to believe it.
+No, we have to believe it.
 We have to keep it in mind when the battle gets rough.
 We have to hold it up to incoming missiles and not let them hang around in our minds.

 Just as the breastplate and the shield protect most of the body, the helmet specifically protects the head.
 We know nowadays that we use our brain, which is in our head, in order to think.
 The ancient Greeks did not.
 If I recall correctly, Aristotle thought that the brain’s only function was to cool the blood.